 Forming a nonprofit corporation in New York is not so difficult after some basic understandings of the the types of nonprofit businesses in New York and an understanding of the basic formalities.

-A 501(c)(3) organization, which are formed for religious, charitable, scientific, literary or educational purposes, is eligible for federal and state tax exemption.
-But before you can have a tax exempt organization, you need to create an organization in New York.
-Here is what you need to do to create a organization in New York.
+A 501(c)(3) organization, which are formed for religious, charitable, scientific, literary or educational purposes etc., is eligible for federal and New York state tax exemption.
+But before you can have a tax exempt status in New York, you shall need to create a non-profit organization in New York.

 Creating a Nonprofit Organization in New York

 Choose three initial directors over the age of 18.
 In many cases, it is advantageous to have those residing in New York as directors.

 - Select a Name

 Choose the name of your New York non-profit corporation that is distinguishable from the name of any other corporation.
 To assist, New York’s Department of State has a business name search database of New York businesses to determine whether your name is available.

 Determine the address and location of your New York nonprofit.
 The address is required to issue a Certificate of Incorporation to be filed with the State of New York.

 - Articulate the purpose of your nonprofit for your Certificate of Incorporation

 This can, sometimes, be tricky because it must contain more than what your nonprofit’s purpose actually is.
 An insufficient statement of purpose that does not meet either New York State or U.S. Federal requirements shall delay creating your organization and obtaining tax exempt status.
 Your attorney in New York should have boilerplate language available for you to utilize that should pass all levels of scrutiny.